- All Ages

 Seaford Museum has not told us about their dining options.

-Seaford Museum has not told us if they are fully pushchair friendly.
+No, Seaford Museum have stated they are not pushchair friendly.

 Seaford Museum has not told us if they are dog friendly.